 Try Cascading Color

 More than ever, brides are opting for bold colors in their bouquet as well as unexpected shapes.
 “We are seeing a lot of asymmetrical styles and structure,” says Andrea Eppolito, owner of Andrea Eppolito Events.
-“We expect to see layers of flowers, rich textures, and orchids in long bouquets with shades of rich, monochromatic color,” she adds.
+“Think layers of flowers, rich textures, and orchids in long bouquets with shades of rich, monochromatic color,” she adds.

 Sherry Spencer, partner at Southern Blooms, believes brides are straying away from the wild arrangements of previous years and returning to something more traditional.
 “Some naturally gathered and not too large bouquets, reminiscent of their mothers’ bouquets,” Spencer explains.
 Cascading greenery and delicate ribbons perfectly embellish traditional buds.